madhavkarri/CarND-P9-ProgrammingASelfDrivingCar/README.md

 Detection: Detect the traffic light and its color from the /image_color.
 The topic /vehicle/traffic_lights contains the exact location and status of all traffic lights in simulator, so you can test your output.
 Waypoint publishing: Once you have correctly identified the traffic light and determined its position, you can convert it to a waypoint index and publish it.
 Waypoint Updater (Full): Use /traffic_waypoint to change the waypoint target velocities before publishing to /final_waypoints.
 Your car should now stop at red traffic lights and move when they are green.

-* Build a PID controller and tune the PID hyperparameters
-* Test the tuned PID controller on the vehicle/race-track simulator
-* Vehicle must successfully drive a lap around the track
-* There is no minimum vehicle speed criteria.
-However, maximize vehicle speed by tuning the PID parameters